Random spanning forests, Markov matrix spectra and well distributed points: Rooted partitions, coalescence and fragmentation

-Since $\nu_q$ is sampled in this way, and the same uniform variables $U$ can be used for each~$q$, this provides a coupling among all the $\nu_q$'s.
-By means of this coupling, one can actually sample $\nu_{q'}$ starting from a sample of $\nu_q$ for $q' < q$.
+Since $\nu_q$ can be sampled using Wilson's algorithm as described above, and the same uniform variables $U$ can be used for each~$q$, this provides a coupling among all the $\nu_q$'s.
+By means of this coupling, one can actually sample $\nu_{q_2}$ starting from a sample of $\nu_{q_1}$ for $q_2 < q_1$.
 Let us now explain this fact.
-Note first that, running this algorithm for sampling $\nu_{q'}$, one can reach at some point the final configuration obtained for $\nu_q$ with the only difference that some frozen particles of the final configuration obtained with parameter $q$ can still be active at this intermediate step of the algorithm run with $q'$.
+Note first that, running this algorithm for sampling $\nu_{q_2}$, one can reach at some point the final configuration obtained for $\nu_{q_1}$ with the only difference that some frozen particles of the final configuration obtained with parameter $q_1$ can still be active at this intermediate step of the algorithm run with $q_2$.
 It suffices, indeed, to choose the sequence of active particles in the same way with both parameters.
-This is possible since each pointer to $\Delta$ in the stacks with parameter $q'$ is associated with a pointer to $\Delta$ at the same level in the stacks with parameter $q$.
-Thus we just have to replace some frozen particle of the configuration sampled with $\nu_q$ and continue the algorithm with parameter $q'$ to sample $\nu_{q'}$.
-To do so, it suffices to declare active each frozen particle at site $x$ with probability
+This is possible since each pointer to $\Delta$ in the stacks with parameter $q_2$ is associated with a pointer to $\Delta$ at the same level in the stacks with parameter~$q_1$.
+Thus, to obtain a sample of $\nu_{q_2}$ from a sample of $\nu_{q_1}$, we just have to replace some frozen particle of the configuration sampled with $\nu_q$ and continue the algorithm with parameter $q_2$.
+To decide which particle in $\rho(\Phi_{q_1})$ has to be unfrozen or not we can proceed as follows.
+With probability

-then, at the top of the stack set an arrow that points toward $y$ with probability $w(x, y) / \bar w$, and to keep $x$ frozen with probability $1 - p$.
+each particle in $\rho(\Phi_{q_1})$, independently from each other, is kept frozen.
+With probability $1 - p$ a particle in a site $x$ in $\rho(\Phi_{q_1})$ is declared active, $x$ is also declared active and we set at the top of the pile in $x$ an arrow that points toward $y$ with probability $w(x, y) / \bar w$.